pier-oliviert/observejs/README.md

 ```
 ## Usage

-Ethereal is an event based framework that manages the life cycle of JavaScript objects.
+JointJSe is an event based framework that manages the life cycle of JavaScript objects.
 Here's a simple Todo where you can dynamically add/remove items on the list.

 ```erb
 <!-- views/todos/index.html.erb -->